ibm-cloud-docs/blockchain-sw-213/howto/console-fixpack.md

 ```
 {:codeblock}

 After you delete the console deployment and ConfigMap, the console will restart and download the new images and configuration settings provided by the v2.1.3 Fix Pack from the updated operator.
-You can use the following commands to confirm that the console has the updated with the latest images and configuration.
+You can use the following commands to confirm that the console has been updated with the latest images and configuration.
 The new images used by the console and your blockchain nodes will have the tags with the date `20200416`.
 ```
 kubectl get deployment -n <namespace> ibpconsole -o yaml kubectl get configmap -n <namespace> ibpconsole-deployer -o yaml